SebastianHopgood/olist-360-end-to-end-ecommerce-analytics/README.md

 * A summary of key insights and recommendations from the analysis
 * **Raw Link (Copy/Paste to open a new tab):**
 * `https://app.powerbi.com/view?r=eyJrIjoiZTE0ZmRkMjAtMmZjMC00NDlmLThjNjctODE3OThhMTYyYmM0IiwidCI6ImRjZWE2OTZmLTk2YjYtNGJkYS05MmFlLTFjZGE1MWY2NjY2ZiJ9&pageName=809a7c16e2189792b439`

-## 💡 Key Insights & Recommnedataions
-- Bullet points on what key insights and what actions are best to take for the company

 ## 📦 Deliverables